ZEISS-PiWeb/PiWeb-Api/_pages/024-inspectionplan.md

 ## {{ page.sections['delete'] }}

-There are two different options of deleting catalogues:

-* Delete all catalogues or
-* Delete one or more certain catalogues identified by its uuid

-The following examples illustrate these options.
+There are two possibilities to delete inspection plan entities either by path or by their uuid.
+In both cases the entity itself as well as all children are deleted.

-### {{ site.headers['example'] }}  Delete all catalogues
+### {{ site.headers['example'] }}  Delete the part "metal part"  and all entities below it

 {{ site.sections['beginExampleWebService'] }}
 {{ site.headers['request'] | markdownify }}

 {% highlight http %}
-DELETE /dataServiceRest/catalogues HTTP/1.1
+DELETE /dataServiceRest/parts/metal%20part HTTP/1.1
 {% endhighlight %}

 {{ site.headers['response'] | markdownify }}